Xion/refrag.js/README.markdown

 ## Current state

-The project is quite experimental at this point.
-There are few issues that remain to be addressed, such as:

-* Making it possible to refer to elements other than simple text phrases: headings, images, tables, etc.
-* Improving the highlight on matched elements (making it less intrusive and more fitting with surrounding CSS)
-* Working on cross-browser compatiblity while preserving the lack of external dependencies
+The project is in alpha state as of now.
+It seems to work in general but of course there are still some issues to be addressed and features to be implemented.

 If you like the idea of _Refrag_ and how it could improve the Web, don't hesitate to contribute :)